Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 The bus capacitance is the total capacitance of wire, connections and pins.
 This capacitance limits the maximum value of R p due to the specified rise time.
 [Figure 41] shows R p(max) as a function of bus capacitance.
-Consider the V DD related input threshold of V IH = 0.7V DD and V IL = 0.3V DD for the purposes of RC time constant calculation.
+Consider the V DD related input threshold of VIH = 0.7V DD and VIL = 0.3V DD for the purposes of RC time constant calculation.
 Then V(t) = V DD (1 − e −t / RC ), where t is the time since the charging started and RC is the time constant.
 V(t1) = 0.3 × V DD = V DD (1 − e −t1 / RC ); then t1 = 0.3566749 × RC